DreymaR/BigBagKbdTrixPKL/README.md

     - The DH mod in itself is named `Curl` in EPKL, because that's what it does physically: The home row is curled like the curve of your fingers.
     - For standard row-staggered keyboards (whether ANSI or ISO), the `CurlAngle` mod equals the Colemak-DH layout.
     - The `Curl`-only mod is for ortho keyboards.
     - Many newbs on row-stag boards don't understand why an [**Angle mod**][BBTawi] is needed.
-Please strive to do so!
-Please!
-Please!!!
+Please strive to do so!!!
 <br>

 #### What are the options?
 - You'll notice that you can also select `Wide` and `Sym` ergo mods in most cases, up to a cool `CAWS` combo.
 Consult the [Big Bag][orgBBT].
     - All combos aren't pre-made as that'd be too much work for me.
 To create new ones yourself, see below.
 - The next image shows Colemak-DH on an ANSI keyboard, together with the Symbol mod which affects the right-hand symbol keys.
-    - In EPKL terms that's Colemak-eD_ANS_CurlAngleSym which may be abbreviated to Cmk-CAS in writing.
+    - In EPKL terms that's Colemak-eD_ANS_CurlAngleSym which may be abbreviated to Cmk-CAS.
     - Note the Angle(Z) mod that moves the XCDV keys one step to the left so your left wrist can be straight like on the right hand.
     - Every finger in the image has its own color, so make sure you do the Angle mod right!
 <br>